kneo/indi-bresserexos2/README.md

 ### KStars
 I happend to use kstars for configuration, it provides a wizard to set up the connection.
 In this Wizzard enter the Address of your Astroberry Pi, and KStars will setup a profile for you.
-You have to enter "Exos II GoTo" manually in the Mount Driver Combobox, since kstars does not list this device (at least not in my case).
+You have to enter "BRESSER Messier EXOS-2 EQ GoTo" manually in the Mount Driver Combobox, since kstars does not list this device (at least not in my case).
 Usually everything else falls into places here.
 When connecting to the Indiservice in kstars, it should already have selected your serial port.
 But depending on how much equipment you have hocked up, you may have to choose the right port for your mount profile.

-If you want to use an Autoguider, you can set up the autoguiding options, set the "Via" to "Bresser Exos II GoTo Driver (for Firmware V2.3)" set "Guider" to your autoguider.
-The Mount does not support setting the autoguiding rate via serial protocol, you have to change these manually in the settings menu of the Handbox (Center Key -> Setup -> Tracking Rate -> Guiding Speed).

 ### Stellarium
 You can also use Stellarium, but you need to set up an Indi instead of the Ascom device (assuming you previously used it).
 The Telescope Control plug in is quite simple.
 You just need to select the Indi connector, and enter the IP-Address of your Rasperry PI in the "Indi Settings" Groupbox.
 Click "Refresh Devices" to get a list with available devices in the Combo-Box below.
-Select the "Bresser Exos II GoTo Driver (for...2.3)".
+Select the "BRESSER Messier EXOS-2 EQ GoTo".

 In Stellarium commands to for GoTo are supported, no parking or stopping, but it updates the telescope pointing coordinates in the Sky View.